 Management of downy mildew on basil

-Plant resistant basil varieties such as 'Obsession', 'Devotion', 'Prospera', and 'Amazel' to help prevent the disease.
+Plant resistant basil varieties such as 'Obsession', 'Devotion', 'Prospera', and 'Amazel' (propagated from cuttings) to help prevent the disease.
 Seeds can be ordered from some online vegetable seed and plant suppliers.

 Monitor your plants closely for symptoms and be prepared to pull out, bag up, and throw out infected plants.
 It is safe to eat leaves from infected plants- the disease does not harm people.
 If you lose plants to downy mildew you can sow fresh seeds in containers or in another part of your garden.